49ers Make Four Practice Squad Moves

-The San Francisco 49ers officially signed DB Tre Norwood, CB Kendall Sheffield, and TE Jake Tonges to their practice squad on Wednesday and released RB Jeremy McNichols in a corresponding move.
+The San Francisco 49ers signed RB Jeremy McNichols and OT Ilm Manning to their practice squad on Wednesday, per Aaron Wilson.

+San Francisco also cut FB Jack Colletto and DT Marlon Davidson from the practice squad, via Wilson.

 San Francisco’s practice squad now includes: